khandakerrahin/Image-Classification-with-CNN-using-Keras/README.md

-# Image Search Engine with CNN using Keras
+# Image Classification with CNN using Keras

 # Task 1: Import Libraries